Issac304/OCAAD/README.md

-# OCAAD: Object-Centric Alignment and Anchor Distillation
+# OCAAD: Object-Centric Alignment and Anchor Distillation for
+Weakly Supervised Referring Expression Comprehension

 Official code for the paper: